OnePlus 13R Specs Features Performance Review

 OnePlus claims that by cutting the total size of OxygenOS 15 by 40%, it consumes less of the 256GB of internal storage capacity, freeing more space for applications, games, pictures, videos, and more.

 I could have two applications side by side on screen using the Open Canvas capability from the OnePlus Open and Pad 2.
-I could pull the horizontal bar that splits the screen up and down to adjust the two applications.
+I could pull the horizontal bar that splits window, allowing you to navigate the rest of the phone's interface while keeping the selected app open in a small portion

-I could even drag and “pin” two of these floating windows to the edge of the screen, reducing them to a translucent program logo buried off the side of the display.
-A fast touch on the logo revealed it once again as a floating window.
+I could even quickly drag and “pin” these floating windows to the edge of the screen, reducing them to a translucent program logo buried off the side of the display.
+A quick touch on the logo re-windowed it once again as a floating window.

 With OnePlus pledging four years of software upgrades and six years of security patches for the smartphone, the OnePlus 13R comes future-proofed too.
 Although this is a decent deal, it is not industry-leading.
-Apple has provided five years of upgrades for some time; Google and Samsung provide seven years of software and security updates on their most recent models.
+Apple has provided Additionally, this smartphone from 2025 will include references to artificial intelligence.
+The OnePlus version of the Photos app, not Google's, contains the AI Editor option, which includes four tools.

 OnePlus 13R review: cameras

 Headlined by a 50MP Sony LYT-700 primary sensor alongside a 50MP telephoto sensor, the OnePlus 13R integrates a trio of sensors in the large, circular camera housing, hence supporting the 2x zoom.
-Comprising an 8MP ultra-wide sensor with a 112-degree field of view, the sensor array completes Additionally included is an LED flash to accentuate gloomy areas.
+Comprising an 8MP unit, the device lacks a wide-angle lens to capture more faces in the frame, it does features An LED flash is also included to enhance visibility in gloomy scenes.
+Accept that some people may not fit in the frame or push their

-Although there is no wide-angle lens to enlarge the view to suit more faces, you get a 16MP selfie camera on the front.
-You will either have to cope with the knowledge some folks may not make it in the frame or push cheeks together.
+In the frame, it does feature a 16-megapixel selfie camera on the front.
+You must either accept that some people may not fit in the frame or push their cheeks together.

-With fast access icons for Google Lens, exposure, retouch (beautification mode), and filters guaranteeing you're Instagram-ready in no time, the OnePlus 13R camera software launches fast and is loaded with capabilities.
+With quick access icons for Google Lens, exposure, retouch (beautification mode), and filters guaranteeing you're Instagram-ready in no time, the OnePlus basics, like camera software, launch fast and are loaded with capabilities.

 ‘Pro' mode offers precise options for ISO, shutter speed, exposure, focus, and white balance—plus there's the option to shoot in RAW rather than JPG for more editing flexibility in applications like Photoshop for people who wish to hone their shooting expertise.